dallasfoley/Tic-Tac-Toe/README.md

 ### BoardRow: Renders a row of the game board.
 ### Square: Renders a single square on the game board, which can be clicked by the players.
 ## Features
-### Real-time updates to the game board as players take their turns.
+Real-time updates to the game board as players take their turns.<br />
-### Detection of game-winning moves and declaration of the winner.
+Detection of game-winning moves and declaration of the winner.<br />
-### A reset feature to start a new game once a game concludes.
+A reset feature to start a new game once a game concludes.
-### Contributing
+## Contributing
 ### Contributions are welcome!
 Please feel free to submit a pull request or create an issue for any bugs, enhancements, or feature requests.

 ## License
-## This project is open source and available under the MIT License.
+This project is open source and available under the MIT License.